danahassanein/minigame-in-C/README.md

 # minigame-in-C

-Creating the 'Snakes and Ladders' mini-game in a terminal version written in C.
+Mini project creating a terminal version of the 'snakes and ladders' board game.